Bukola-F-Dev/contactapp-frontend/README.md

 It's a two page CRA website that does the functionality of Creating, Viewing, Updating, Deleting and Searching of contacts (Composed of Name, Email Address, Phone Number and note).
 It works in a way that rejects duplicate email or phone number by displaying error messages.

-### A local state management is used and datas and functions are passed through props.
+### A local state management is used and datas and functions are passed through props within each component.